ministryofjustice/cloud-platform-infrastructure/README.md

 - --cookie-secret=lskdfhoh3ii35                                       # randomly generated 16 char string
 - --redirect-url=https://prometheus.test-cluster.example.io/oauth2    # the FQDN in your ingress file
 ```
-**Important**
->Now you must transfer ownership of the application to the `ministryofjustice` orginisation.
-You simply click the "Transfer ownership" button within the app and follow the instructions.
-Only admins of the orginisation have access to accept ownership.

 3. Now customise the contents of `./monitoring/helm/kube-prometheus/ingress.yaml`.
 Changing the `host` value only.
 This will look like:
 `prometheus.apps.cluster.dsd.io`